Skip to content Skip to main navigation Report an accessibility issue

 Conflict Styles

-Understanding that individuals tend to gravitate towards certain conflict styles can also be helpful in understanding others and navigating conflict.
-SCCS offers a Conflict Styles Assessment link through the United States Institute of Peace to help students understand their own conflict style.
+Knowing that individuals tend to approach conflict in certain ways is helpful in understanding others and navigating conflict.
+SCCS offers a Conflict Styles Assessment to help students learn about their own conflict style.
 Please see the Conflict Resolution Resources below for more information about the Conflict Styles Assessment.

 Conflict Styles chart showing where each conflict style falls with concern for self and concern for others.